 If you already receive our decorating newsletter, you can download the pattern from our resource library (find the password at the bottom of any of our recent emails).

-If you aren’t a member, sign up for my weekly decorating newsletter using this form to get access to the download.
+If you aren’t a member, sign up for my weekly decorating newsletter using the form below to get access to the download.

 - Mat board* or other thin cardboard that is at least 12″ x 12″ in size